A delicious Asian inspired recipe for Chinese Chicken skewers that’s going to knock your socks off! Simple but full of flavor!

 Chinese Chicken Skewers

-- 1.5 lb chicken thigh fillets skinless and boneless
+- 1.5 lb chicken thighs skinless and boneless

 - 12 bamboo skewers soaked in water for 30 minutes